-11.1 A club round is a FITA round that permits the athlete to shoot matches without direct elimination.
-Several variations are possible which are implemented in the respective bylaws.
-3 11.2 THE DUEL MATCH ROUND 6 11.3 THE FITA 3D ROUND 10 11.4 THE FOREST ROUND The Forest Round is an unmarked field round shot on any number of target faces consisting of pictures of animals 13 11.5 THE CLOUT ROUND 18 11.6 FLIGHT SHOOTING 21 11.7 THE ACADEMIC ROUND The Academic Round is a Target Archery team round shot on Hit or Miss targets.
-31 11.8 Run-Archery is a discipline that combines cross-country running and archery.
-33 11.9 FITA FIELD CLUB ROUND - HANDICAP SYSTEM The FITA Field Club Round introduces the hit or miss scoring system and the handicap system into Field Archery to provide more fun.
-33
+11.1 CLUB ROUNDS 3 A club round is a FITA round that permits the athlete to shoot matches without direct elimination.
+Several variations are possible which are implemented in the respective bylaws. implemented in the respective bylaws.
+11.2 THE DUEL MATCH ROUND The Duel Match Round, shot at 18 meters on 40cm vertical triple faces or at 70 meters on 122cm faces 6 11.3 left intentionally blank 11.4 THE FOREST ROUND The Forest Round is an unmarked field round shot on any number of target faces consisting of pictures of animals 13 11.5 THE CLOUT ROUND The Clout Round is a long distance shoot at a target laid out on the ground with a central flagpole called "The Clout" 18 11.6 FLIGHT SHOOTING 21 11.7 THE ACADEMIC ROUND The Academic Round is a Target Archery team round shot on Hit or Miss targets.
+31 11.8 RUN ARCHERY 33 11.9 FITA FIELD CLUB ROUND - HANDICAP SYSTEM The FITA Field Club Round introduces the hit or miss scoring system and the handicap system into Field Archery to provide more fun.
+33 11.10 3D RULES 37